 Graphics Builder, defines dynamics and resources the application

-containers, and starts using GLG's simple but powerful high-level Programming API.
-The API is used to set
+starts using GLG's simple but powerful high-level Programming API.
+The API is used to

 eliminating low-level graphics code, providing a point and click

-Builder.
-Finally, the Programming API allows the developer to
+Graphics Builder.
+Finally, the Programming API allows the

-to the vector nature of the GLG graphics, every
+Due to the vector nature of the GLG graphics,

-graphical object, from a line width to gradient color, is
+of a graphical object, from a line width to gradient color, is

 inherently dynamic.
-If an attribute of a graphical object is changed by assigning
+If an attribute of a graphical object is

-if static bitmaps were used, a separate bitmap would be necessary for
+bitmaps were used, a separate bitmap would be necessary for each

 becomes an unmanageable task as the number of dynamic objects